 Every authorised Crowd user has access to Crowd's Self-Service Console, where you can edit your user profile, change your password and view other information about your Crowd username.
 The Crowd User Guide describes this functionality.

 Here is a list of all entries in the glossary, plus the first few lines of content.
 Click a link to see the full text for each entry.

 Crowd allows you to have different usernames in different applications.
 These different usernames are called 'aliases'.
 Your Crowd administrator can manage your aliases for the applications you are authorised to access.

 If you are authorised to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
 The Crowd administrator can grant people access to the Self-Service Console, as described in the Crowd Administration Guide.
 Basically, the administrator should ensure that your username is in a user directory which is mapped to the Crowd application.

 A Crowd administrator is a user who has access to the Crowd Administration Console, which provides the functions described in the Crowd Administration Guide.
 The first administrator is defined during the installation of Crowd.
 A Crowd administrator can grant administration rights to other users, as described in the Crowd Administration Guide.

-A 'Crowd-connected application' is a software application which has been defined to and integrated with Crowd.
+A 'Crowd-connected application' is a software application which has been designed and configured to use Crowd for user logins.
 These applications pass all login requests to Crowd for authentication.
 Depending on the integration level, the application may also make use of the groups and roles defined in Crowd for authorisation purposes, and allow single sign-on across the Crowd domain.
 The Crowd Administration Guide tells you how to connect an application to Crowd.